codeigniter4/docs-update/docs/installation/upgrade_415.md

 Update the definition of the session table.
 See the [Sessions](../libraries/sessions.md) for the new definition.

 The change was introduced in v4.1.2.
-But due to [a bug](https://github.com/codeigniter4/CodeIgniter4/issues/4807), the DatabaseHandler Driver did not work properly.
+But due to <a href="https://github.com/codeigniter4/CodeIgniter4/issues/4807" target="_blank">a bug</a>, the DatabaseHandler Driver did not work properly.

 ### CSRF Protection